What Should You Do If You Get In A Wreck With A Rental Car?

 However, in 2005, the US Congress passed a law known as the Graves Amendment as part of a larger traffic bill.
 This amendment insulates rental car companies from liability for the negligence of the drivers that they rent to.
 This amendment has pre-empted Florida’s “dangerous instrumentality” law that would normally provide for liability.

-Only an experienced personal injury attorney can navigate this complicated process.
+Only an experienced personal injury lawyer can navigate this complicated process.
 So, potential clients shouldn’t just hire any lawyer.
 Not all lawyers are equal in their training and qualifications.
 The Florida Bar does not typically allow lawyers to hold themselves out as “experts.”
 However, the Bar does allow lawyers who have extensive experience in personal injury and tort cases to become specialists in a civil trials.
 Only one percent of Florida lawyers have this certification.
 Two out of three of the lawyers on staff at Zarzaur Law, P.A. are Board Certified in Civil Trial.

 Joe Zarzaur is a Board Certified Civil Trial Attorney whose firm is dedicated to promoting community safety since 2007.
 ZARZAUR LAW’S AREAS OF PRACTICE: Serious Personal Injury, Product Defect, Auto Accidents, Cycling Accidents, Motor Vehicle Accidents, Products Liability, Wrongful Death, Community Safety, Boat and Jet Ski Accidents, Slip and Fall Injuries, and more.
 Licensed in Alabama and Florida.